Colton Sceviour: SC Bern

 After his season in Edmonton, Sceviour left the Oilers, and went overseas to sign a one-year contract with Swiss club, SC Bern of the National League on August 15, 2022.

+After a productive 2022-23 season saw him score 19 goals and 19 assists for 38 points in 49 games, Sceviour inked a one-year extension with the club.

+Injuries plagued his second year with the club, and despite finishing 2nd on the team in playoff points, Sceviour and the club decided to part ways at the end of the season.

 Personal life

-Sceviour and his wife have one son together.
+Sceviour and his wife have two children together.